duelj/design-manual/ui-toolkit/learn_page.md

 ![learn_behavior_mobile.png]({{site.baseurl}}/static/img/learn_behavior_mobile.png)
 </div>

+<h2 id="content-guidelines">Content guidelines</h2>
+* The content on these pages should be centered around conveying one single idea, topic, or call to action.
+This is where the bulk of our content can be found.
+* Users will likely be spending more time on these page types than others since they will hold more content.
+Consider ways to visually break up the content to organize it and make it easier for users to skim to find the specific content they’re looking for.
+ * Use sub-headers to chunk sections of content
+ * Break up long paragraphs into shorter ones
+ * Use bulleted lists

 <h2 id="style">Style</h2>
 * Requirements: At least one component in each main content area.
-* Choose either a text introduction or item introduction depending on whether the template is being used to house an article or post.
+* Choose either a [text introduction]() or [item introduction]() depending on whether the template is being used to house an article or post.